 Father charged for allegedly hurting his two infant sons

-OSCEOLA, Ind. -- Two twin infant boys are facing horrendous injuries, allegedly at the hands at the hands of their father.
+OSCEOLA, Ind. -- Two twin infant boys were injured, allegedly at the hands at the hands of their father.

-Multiple rib fractures, possible permanent vision loss, severe fluid in the brain, and an acute subdural hemorrhage.
+Multiple rib fractures, possible permanent vision loss, fluid in the brain, and an acute subdural hemorrhage.

 Those are some of the extensive and serious injuries suffered by two infant brothers.

-Inside the St. Joseph County courtroom today, 21-year-old Matthew Willet faced a judge for the first time since he allegedly admitted to shaking both of sons, several times, on multiple occasions.
+Inside the St. Joseph County courtroom today, 21-year-old Matthew Willett faced a judge for the first time since he allegedly admitted to shaking both of sons, several times, on multiple occasions.